-Finland scores 59 on this dimension and thus has a medium high preference for avoiding uncertainty.
+Finland scores 59 on this dimension and thus has a high preference for avoiding uncertainty.
 Countries exhibiting high uncertainty avoidance maintain rigid codes of belief and behaviour and are intolerant of unorthodox behaviour and ideas.
-In these cultures there is an emotional need for rules (even if the rules never seem to work) time is money, people have an inner urge to be busy and work hard, precision and punctuality are the norm, innovation may be resisted, security is an important element in individual motivation.
+In these cultures there is an emotional need for rules (even if the rules never seem to work), time is money, people have an inner urge to be busy and work hard, precision and punctuality are the norm, innovation may be resisted and security is an important element in individual motivation.

 This dimension describes how people in the past as well as today relate to the fact that so much that happens around us cannot be explained.
 In societies with a normative orientation, most people have a strong desire to explain as much as possible.
 In societies with a pragmatic orientation most people don’t have a need to explain everything, as they believe that it is impossible to understand fully the complexity of life.
 The challenge is not to know the truth but to live a virtuous life.